arpitbbhayani/articles/blogs/israeli-queues.md

 In Priority Queue, every element is associated with a priority, usually provided by the user during enqueueing; This associated priority is used during eviction where the element with the highest priority is evicted first during dequeuing.

 In this essay, we take a detailed look into a variation of Priority Queue, fondly called Israeli Queues, where the priority of the element is defined by the affinity of it with one of its "friends" in the queue.
-Israeli Queues were first introduced in paper [Polling with batch service](https://pure.tue.nl/ws/files/2152975/632939.pdf) by Boxma, O. J., Wal, van der, J., & Yechiali, U in the year 2007.
+Israeli Queues were first introduced in the paper [Polling with batch service](https://pure.tue.nl/ws/files/2152975/632939.pdf) by Boxma, O. J., Wal, van der, J., & Yechiali, U in the year 2007.

 # Israeli Queues